 When is the BFX Competition?

-The competition takes place from Monday 8th July until Friday 23rd August 2019 in Bournemouth.
+The residential part of the competition takes place from July until August 2019 in Bournemouth.

 What if I need to leave the competition before the end date?

 If a competitor leaves the competition early for any reason, BU reserves the right to claim back the stipend on a pro rata basis and make a reasonable charge for accommodation.

 Where will I stay?

 All participants will be provided with free accommodation provided by Bournemouth University.
 Accommodation will also include a kitchen so you can prepare your own food.
 Accommodation does NOT include bedding and kitchen utensils.

 To be eligible to apply to enter the Competition, you must be over 18 years old and:

 - Currently undertaking graduate or postgraduate studies at a UK University, Arts Institute or College of Further Education or be graduating in 2019 or